§319 Watershed Project Grants

 At a minimum your report must include the following information:

-2. A narrative describing the progress that has occured during the period (digital photos welcomed).
+2. A narrative describing the progress that has occurred during the period (digital photos welcomed).

 3. Map(s) that shows the watershed, streams and the project site(s).

-4. Easy to read list of pollutant load reductions and BMPs that have occured within the reporting period.
+4. Easy to read list of pollutant load reductions and BMPs that were implemented within the reporting period.
 Cumulative totals and % complete should also be provided.
-Note: The report should distinguish between the load reductions estimated in the original proposal and those that have occured in the project thus far.
-It is also important to note any reductions over and above those proposed in the project proposal.
+Note: The report should distinguish between the load reductions estimated in the original proposal and those that have occurred in the project thus far.
+It is also important to note any reductions over and above those proposed.

 5. A milestone schedule that illustrates the project's status (e.g. not implemented, on-schedule, behind schedule, complete, etc.) and its percent completed.